lippsd/lippsd.github.io/essays/AI-and-I.md

 In education, AI can be a helpful tool or a way to cheat, and the reality of what its accessibility means must be taken into account - and, hopefully, taken advantage of by educators, rather than just by their students (for better or for worse).
 Many educators have chosen to ban the use of AI outright, but students have always done their best to skirt around similar rules and AI is no exception.

-Within Software Engineering, AI can be useful for filling in the gaps of particular knowledge that a good developer might have when working within an unfamiliar framework or language while using familiar techniques.
+Within software engineering, AI can be useful for filling in the gaps of particular knowledge that a good developer might have when working within an unfamiliar framework or language while using familiar techniques.
 It becomes more problematic the larger those knowledge gaps are.

 For full disclosure: My experiences using AI have been limited to a small amount of recreational use of ChatGPT and an image generator I do not recall the name of to see what they can do.
 I have a generally negative disposition toward AI and its use.